 Early in 2013 a Biomass Boiler system (wood-pellet boiler) was installed at Bryn Tanat Hall.
 The system provides heat and hot water requirements to the main house, Coach House, laundry, games room and spa.
 After considering our options, we settled on an energy centre (boiler and fuel store) sited in a converted shipping container clad in Douglas Fir, with provision to extend the system in the future with underground pipework.

 We are also proud to have planted over 2,500 trees in the parkland since 2008 of which over half are now semi mature recreating lost gardens and encouraging wildlife in all its forms to make Bryn Tanat Hall a sustainable venue in Mid-Wales.

-We recycle organic waste and we are keen to create our own compost and horse manure fertiliser for the gardens here at The Hall to keep them looking stunning and environmentally friendly.
+We recycle organic waste and we are keen to create our own compost for the gardens here at The Hall to keep them looking stunning and environmentally friendly.